kcw27/practice_problems/think_python/README.md

 <ul>Exercise 2: prompts user to enter mathematical expressions, which are evaluated using eval().</ul>
 <ul>Exercise 3: estimates the value of pi using Srinivasa Ramanujan's infinite series.</ul>

+<a href="https://greenteapress.com/thinkpython2/html/thinkpython2009.html">Chapter 8</a>: strings
+<ul>There were no exercises worth uploading, but I did refactor chapter 6 exercise 3.</ul>

 <a href="https://greenteapress.com/thinkpython2/html/thinkpython2012.html">Chapter 11</a>: dictionaries
 <ul>Exercise 1: checks whether words are present in a text.
 Use with words.txt.</ul>
 <ul>Exercise 5: finds "rotate pairs" in a word list.
 Use with wordlist.txt.</ul>